DCAN-Labs/hbcd-docs/docs/measures/mri/qc.md

 <p style="font-size: 1em; margin: 0 0 5px;"><b>Diffusion Direction Encoding:</b></p>
 Swipes display GIFs of full-resolution T2w images as a grayscale background, with the "Direction Encoded Color" (DEC) map overlaid.
 These GIFs sweep through a portion of the brain across the three anatomical planes.
 High-quality processed DWI images exhibit bands of color that closely follow the folds and contours of the grayscale background.
 These visuals are derived from the QSIPrep report.
 <p>
 <strong>Each visual report for a given modality is independently reviewed and rated as a pass or fail, which in the outputs are scored as values of 1 and 0 respectively.
-BrainSwipes generates a summary of these results that includes the average score as well as number of reviewers for each visual report per modality.</strong>
+BrainSwipes generates a summary of these results that includes the average score as well as number of reviewers for each visual report of each modality.</strong>
 </div>
 </p>

 ### Location of BrainSwipes Results in Data Release
 <p>
 <div id="dwi-fyi" class="notification-banner" onclick="toggleCollapse(this)">
   <span class="emoji"><i class="fa-regular fa-lightbulb"></i></span>